This facility houses the tooling, equipment and operations required to manufacture Blue Origin’s next generation rocket engines.

 Clayco and Lamar Johnson Collaborative were chosen to deliver turnkey design, engineering and construction of the liquid fueled rocket engine manufacturing facility.
-The project is located in Cummings Research Park, Huntsville, Alabama and will enclose over 300,000 square feet of state-of-the-art fabrication and manufacturing space and just under 100,000 square feet of Class-A engineering, collaboration and administrative office area.
+The project is located in Cummings Research Park, Huntsville, Alabama and encloses over 300,000 square feet of state-of-the-art fabrication and manufacturing space and just under 100,000 square feet of Class-A engineering, collaboration and administrative office area.
 The building’s infrastructure is capable of receiving, manufacturing, fabricating, assembling, testing and shipping.
-With a significant amount of automation accounted for, machining, cleaning, assembly integration, avionics component building and testing, and advanced industrial welding will all be part of the facilities process.
+With a significant amount of automation accounted for, machining, cleaning, assembly integration, avionics component building and testing, and advanced industrial welding were all be part of the facilities process.

 The full height, glass atrium main entrance is an extension of the people spaces that bisect the overall building length and height.
 This ‘spine’ connects operation areas on each side with building length, mezzanine and an observation platform.
 The height penetrates the roof providing continuous clerestory daylighting.
 Connectivity between engineering and manufacturing is enhanced by nearly continuous observation glass that minimizes physical separation.
 Collaboration is encouraged through numerous, common, large and small meeting and break areas located throughout the facility.